Meta-Router: Bridging Gold-standard and Preference-based Evaluations in Large Language Model Routing: Integrative LLM Routing through Causal Meta-learners

 \subsection{Causal meta-learning for $\Delta(q)$ and meta-router}

 Building on the seminal work of \citet{kunzel2019metalearners}, many causal meta-learning approaches are developed, aiming to provide principled and flexible frameworks for CATE estimation.
 Meta-learners can incorporate any off-the-shelf ML algorithm, thereby offering substantial flexibility.
 Moreover, by leveraging ideas from orthogonal ML and semiparametric statistics \citep[see, \emph{e.g.},][]{chernozhukov2018double}, meta-learners such as the R-learner \citep{nie2021quasi} and the DR-learner \citep{kennedy2023towards} enjoy the oracle property.
 In particular, under mild conditions of nuisance function estimation, CATE meta-learners can be asymptotically equivalent to an oracle estimator that has access to the full set of individual treatment effects $\{o_i^{(1)} - o_i^{(0)}\}_{i=1}^n$, whereas in practice only one of $o_i^{(1)}$ or $o_i^{(0)}$ is observed for each $i$.
-This oracle property implies that R-learner and DR-learner could achieve the statistical optimality for the estimation of $\Delta(q)$ in our setting; empirical studies also demonstrate their efficiency \citep{wu2022integrative,curth2021nonparametric}.
-In this paper, we focus on R- and DR-learners. \paragraph{R-learner}{ Let $\gamma(s) = \E(o \mid s)$ denote the marginal regression of the evaluation outcome on the query $s$, and let $p(s) = \Pr(t=1 \mid s)$ denote the propensity score of receiving a GS evaluation.
-R-learner \citep{nie2021quasi} constructs the orthogonalized residuals:
+This oracle property implies that R-learner and DR-learner could achieve the statistical optimality for the estimation of $\Delta(\cdot)$ in our setting \citep{wu2022integrative,curth2021nonparametric}.
+In this paper, we focus on R- and DR-learners.